AlexWeinreb/osc_larva/README.md

 ml dSQ; dsq --job-file joblists/step_2_gam_binom.dsq.txt  --cpus-per-task 1 --mem 5G --time 00:10:00 --partition day
 ```

 Note: previously used pseudotimeDE at this step, along with filtering on curve shape as step 3.
 No longer useful: most/all genes appear DE with pseudotime, replace with simple GAM and curve shape filtering.
-Keeping state of repo at this point in branch `pseudotimede`.
+Keeping state of repo at that point in branch `pseudotimede`.